medic/cht-docs/content/en/apps/guides/hosting/monitoring/production.md

 ## Backup

-When you deployed you monitoring instance, you created two directories:
+When you deployed your monitoring instance, you created two directories:

 * `~/cht-monitoring/grafana/data`
 * `~/cht-monitoring/prometheus/data`